-• You should not take RITALIN on the day of your operation if a certain type of anesthetic is used.
+• You should not take RITALIN LA on the day of your operation if a certain type of anesthetic is used.
 This is because there is a chance of a sudden rise in blood pressure and heart rate during the operation.

-Do not start any new medicine while taking RITALIN without talking to your doctor first.
+Do not start any new medicine while taking RITALIN LA without talking to your doctor first.

-How should RITALIN be taken?
+How should RITALIN LA be taken?

-- Take RITALIN exactly as prescribed.
-Your doctor may adjust the dose until it is right for you or your child. - RITALIN is usually taken 2 to 3 times a day. - Take RITALIN 30 to 45 minutes before a meal. - From time-to-time, your doctor may stop RITALIN treatment for a while to check ADHD symptoms. - Your doctor may do regular checks of the blood, heart, and blood pressure while taking RITALIN. - Children should have their height and weight checked often while taking RITALIN.
-RITALIN treatment may be stopped if a problem is found during these check-ups. - In case of poisoning, call your poison control center at 1-800-222-1222 right away, or go to the nearest hospital emergency room.
+- Take RITALIN LA exactly as prescribed.
+Your doctor may adjust the dose until it is right for you or your child. - Take RITALIN LA once a day in the morning.
+RITALIN LA is an extended-release capsule. - Do not chew or crush RITALIN LA capsules or the medicine inside the capsule.
+Swallow RITALIN LA capsules whole with water or other liquids. - If you cannot swallow the capsule whole, open it and sprinkle the medicine over a spoonful of applesauce.
+Swallow the applesauce and medicine mixture without chewing.
+Follow with a drink of water or other liquid. - You should avoid drinking alcohol during treatment with RITALIN LA.
+This may cause a faster release of RITALIN LA. - From time-to-time, your doctor may stop RITALIN LA treatment for a while to check ADHD symptoms. - Your doctor may do regular checks of the blood, heart, and blood pressure while taking RITALIN LA.
+Children should have their height and weight checked often while taking RITALIN LA.
+RITALIN LA treatment may be stopped if a problem is found during these check-ups.

+In case of poisoning, call your poison control center at 1-800-222-1222 right away or go to the nearest hospital emergency room.

-What are the possible side effects of RITALIN?
+What are possible side effects of RITALIN LA?